konversify-dev/.github/profile/README.md

 Konversen helps reduce wasted calls, increase attention on high-potential prospects, and strengthen data-driven decision-making within banking sales operations.

-> ⭐ *Our mission is to empower banking sales teams with intelligent insights that create real impact.*

 ---

 ## 👥 Team Members (A25-CS079)